 Under her leadership, both the cardiac and pulmonary programs received national certification through the American Association of Cardiac and Pulmonary Rehabilitation, the only program in the greater South Bay region to receive this dual certification.
 Since 1998, she has led an American Heart Walk team and raised over $62,000 for research.
 Vivian has also managed nearly $500,000 of funding on behalf of the nursing division from various foundations to support nursing research and ensure evidence-based practice implementation throughout the organization.

 To countless patients, Vivian is a teacher whose wellness programs have helped them better care for themselves and enjoy a higher quality of life.
-To the nursing team at El Camino Hospital, she is a valued mentor and advocate.
-To all of us, Vivian Low is a health care hero.
+To the nursing team at El Camino Health, she is a valued mentor and advocate.
+To all of us, Vivian Low is a healthcare hero.

 Vivian was recognized as one of the 2017 Silicon Valley Business Journal Excellence in Healthcare Awardees for her leadership and dedication.